usedhondacivic/ECE-4760-POV-Display/index.md

 # Project Introduction

-We built a persistance of vision display which can simulate any image with a rotating strip of LEDs.
+We built a persistance of vision display which can create any image with a rotating strip of LEDs.

 A persistence of vision (POV) refers to the phenomenon of the human eye in which an image exists for a brief time (10 ms).
 It is an optical illusion in which a visual image seems to persist even when the light from it ceases to enter our eyes.
 Our POV display exploits this phenomena by spinning a one dimensional row of 40 LED's at such a high frequency that a two dimensional display is visible.
 By ensuring that the rotational speed of the LED's is fast enough, we can trasnmit images over Wifi and display them on our system such that the human eye perceives a complete two dimensional image.